-Inside the abandoned Suedbahnhotel Semmering in Austria
+Inside the abandoned Suedbahnhotel at Semmering

 If you've been reading my blog for a while you know that I love to photograph inside abandoned buildings.

 Last weekend I had the opportunity to photograph inside the abandoned Suedbahnhotel Semmering and it was unlike any other abandoned place I've been before.